tensorflow/mlir-hlo/stablehlo/docs/spec_checklist.md

 things in multiple sources, so this document summarizes them all to simplify
 reviews:

-  1. Check that the "Specification" column in status.md says "yes".
+  1. Check that the "Specification" column in status.md says "yes", add a row if adding a new op.
   1. Check if the section title matches the op's mnemonic in [the ODS](https://github.com/openxla/stablehlo/blob/main/stablehlo/dialect/StablehloOps.td).
   1. Check if the "Semantics" section matches XLA's